wilsontelab/ont-mdi-tools/README.md

 ### Available tools

 Pipelines and apps in stable release, based on established modules:
-- **ont** = a simple pipeline wrapper around download, convert, repack, and basecall actions
+- **ont** = a simple pipeline wrapper around download, convert, condense, repack, and basecall actions

 Pipelines and apps in alpha, with exploratory code that is not considered stable:
 - **modmod** = train a base modification model (modmod) using concatemerized oligos